First Time User? Enroll now.

 Home > Health Library > Weakness and Fatigue

-Many prescription and nonprescription medicines can cause weakness or fatigue.
+Many medicines can cause weakness or fatigue.
 The use of alcohol, caffeine, or illegal drugs can cause fatigue.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: